Open-Source-Community-VIT-AP-Classroom/Tech_Dept_Test/Questions.md

 ## Q1:
-** Use Java Programming to solve this question.**
-Write A **Java Program** to identify in a Gathering of 'N' Persons If there is a person who doesn't know anyone.
+Write A Program to identify in a Gathering of 'N' Persons If there is a person who doesn't know anyone.
 On the Contrary, all the persons in the gathering should know him.
 Consider The following **Test case:**
 **Input Matrix:**